Working with Us

 Therapy vs. Relationship Coaching

-My relationship coaching and consulting business does not fall under the scope of my NCC certification or LPC license.
+Our relationship coaching and consulting practice does not fall under the scope of our certifications or licenses.
 Therapy and coaching are different practices.

 Relationship coaching is a professional client-focused service.
 The significant and sometimes contrasting differences between therapy and coaching better highlight the strengths of coaching.
 See the table for more details.